 Rule Specific Standards Non-

-Number Activity or Assessment Time Noise limits compliance
+Number Activity or sound Assessment Time Noise limits compliance

-sound source location Status
+source location Status

-36.5.15 Sound from activities in the At any point within any site Refer to standard Refer to standard NC
+36.5.15 Sound from At any point Refer to Refer to NC

+activities in the within any site standard standard

-Coneburn located in any relevant to relevant to the
+Coneburn Industrial located in any relevant to the relevant to the

-Industrial Zone. other zone. the zone in zone in which
+Zone. other zone. zone in which zone in which

-which noise noise is
+noise is noise is

-Note: For the is received.
+Note: For the received. received.

-purpose of this received.
+purpose of this rule,

-rule, a road that is
+a road that is

-located outside
+located outside this

-this

-zone is not
+zone is not deemed

-deemed to be a
+to be a "site outside

-"site outside this

-zone" and, as
+this zone" and, as

 such, the noise

-levels specified
+levels specified may

-may be exceeded
+be exceeded on

+road reserves

-on road reserves adjacent to this
+adjacent to this

 zone.